dylanlrrb/IntroToAIPython/README.md

     probs = torch.exp(result[0].data).cpu().numpy()[0]
     # .cpu() to take the tensor off gpu
     # so it can be turned into a np_array
+    # .cpu() should not be called if predicting on a cpu already
     idxs = result[1].data.cpu().numpy()[0]

     return(probs, idxs)